Civil Quality Engineer banner

 What Does a Civil Quality Engineer Do?

-• Quality Control Planning: Creating detailed plans that specify quality standards and testing procedures.
+• Developing Quality Control Plans: Creating detailed plans that outline the quality standards, inspection procedures, and testing requirements for each project phase.

-• Material Testing: Overseeing the testing of construction materials to verify their quality and suitability.
+• Overseeing Material Testing: Supervising the testing of construction materials to ensure they meet the required specifications for strength, durability, and other properties.

-• Documentation: Maintaining accurate records of all quality control activities, including inspections, tests, and corrective actions.
+• Documenting Findings: Maintaining accurate and comprehensive records of inspections, tests, and corrective actions.

 How to Become a Civil Quality Engineer in India?